Notice of Privacy

 Right to Request Confidential Communications – You have the right to request to receive confidential communications of protected health information by alternative means or at alternative locations.
 For example, sending information to your work address rather than to your home address, or asking to be contacted by mail rather than telephone.
 To request confidential communications, you must specify your instructions in writing on a form provided on request by the Privacy Officer.
 You must specify where and how you wish to be contacted.
 We will accommodate reasonable requests.

-Right to Inspect and Obtain Copies of your Protected Health Information – In most cases, you have the right to inspect and obtain copies or protected health information used to make decisions about your care, subject to applicable law.
+Right to Inspect and Obtain Copies of your Protected Health Information – In most cases, you have the right to inspect and obtain copies of protected health information used to make decisions about your care, subject to applicable law.
 To inspect or copy your medical information, you must make a request in writing to the Director, Health Information Management.
 If you request copies of your health information, we may charge a fee for copying, postage, and other supplies associated with your request.

 Right to Amend your Protected Health Information – If you believe that the protected health information we have about you is incorrect or incomplete, you may request that we amend the information.
 To request an amendment, you must make your request in writing to the Director of Health Information Management and specify a reason that supports your request.
 We may deny your request, subject to applicable law.

 The Right to Obtain a List of Disclosures We Have Made – You have the right to request an “accounting of disclosures” of your protected health information.
 Your request must be made in writing and include a time period no longer than six years (not including dates before April 14, 2003).
 There are several exceptions to the disclosures we must account for.
-Examples include disclosures for treatment, payment, and healthcare operations; those made to you; those made as a result of an authorization by you; those made for National security or intelligence purposes, and those that occurred before April 14th, 2003.
+Examples include disclosures for treatment, payment, and healthcare operations; those made to you; those made as a result of an authorization by you; those made for national security or intelligence purposes, and those that occurred before April 14th, 2003.
 Requests for an accounting of disclosures must be made in writing to the Director of Health Information Management.
 The first accounting you request within a 12-month period is free.
 For additional accountings, we may charge you for the cost of providing it.
 We will notify you of the cost before processing your request so you may withdraw or modify your request before costs are incurred.

 If you believe your privacy rights have been violated, you may file a complaint with Acuity Specialty Hospital of Southern New Jersey or the Secretary of the Department of Health and Human Services.